AlanRynne/Scientific-Paper-Tutorial/02 - Markdown Syntax.md

 Difference between width-settings, nocaption option, etc... [@Fig:multiFigure] is a full figure reference, but you can also reference just one of the images, like [@Fig:figa;[@Fig:figb;[@Fig:figc].
 </div>

-And it will look like this on your paper:
+And it will look like this on your paper (please forgive the mismatched heights on the pictures...it's terrible...I know...)

 ![multi-figure image](images/multi-figure-image.png)